natanfudge/Crashy/Workplan.md

 - [ ] Use <a> links + history api for navigation so different pages can be accessed and also google will index these pages.
 - [ ] Monetization?

-# Important things to check
-- Website content is gzipped/brotli'd.
-It should work by pre-zipping JS files and templating HTML files with the full crash data and the needed headers for SEO, Discord and stuff.